KAR-NG/Life-Expectancy-Statistical-Analysis-WHO-/life.md

 ## Rename Levels

-This section replaces spaces in some of the country names by underscore.
+Replacing spaces in some of the country names by underscore.
 For example “Antigua and Barbuda” to “Antigua_and_Barbuda”.
-This is to avoid complication during imputation using machine learning technique.
+This is to avoid complication during imputation using the machine learning technique.

 ``` r
 life <- life %>%